tonyskidmore/PSDemoSession/README.md

 ```
 iex (iwr http://bit.ly/2EKfVM6 -usebasic).content
 ```
+Note: If prompted add https://jumphost.cloud-msp.net to Trusted Sites to enable functionality.
+If there is a message saying that JavaScript must be enabled then try the following:
+- Close the browser
+- Type *exit* at the PowerShell prompt
+- Press the up arrow key to bring up the above command again and press enter

+# Cleanup
 To clear out files used during the session creation process run the followiing command in PowerShell
 ```
 Remove-Item $env:TEMP\PSDemoSession -Recurse